jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

-Here we build an "infinite" baseless chip design, with a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism) in natural numbers to proof correctness, more on this in the proves and programs section.
+Here we build an "infinite" baseless chip design, with a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism) in natural numbers to proof correctness, more on this in the proofs and programs section.

 Our presentation was surprisingly good considering we slapped it together in 30 minutes.